Adaptive Multiple Importance Sampling: Convergence issues and tuning

+Indeed, the fact that all sample sizes $N_t$ but the last one $N_T$ are set to a given value means that the weights of the terms $\by_i^t$ $(0\le t\le T-1)$ converge to $0$, while the bias in the weights of the $\by_i^T$ asymptotically vanishes, conditionally on the past samples.
+The weak conditions are related to the tail behaviour of the importance densities with respect to the target.

-Obviously, the AMIS algorithm converges when $t$ is fixed and $N_t$ tends to infinity for standard importance sampling reasons.
-This however is not the set-up in which AMIS should be used.
+However, this setting is not the one in which AMIS should be used.
 The number of iterations $T$ and the numbers of simulations $N_t$ ($t=1,\ldots,T$) should be related to the dimension $p$ of the target distribution.
-We recommend to use $N_t$ in the range $25-500$: $25$ when $p$ is small (typically $d=1$ or $d=2$) and $500$ when $p$ is large (typically $p=20$).
-For this choice, we tested the AMIS algorithm on various target distributions until $p=20$.
-We always used $N_1=N_2=\ldots=N_T$.
-However, it can be eventually interesting to increase the numbers of simulations as the accuracy of the proposal distributions increases and then to specify $N_1<N_2<\ldots<N_T$.
+We recommend to use $N_t$ in the range $25-500$: from $25$ when $p$ is small (typically $d=1$ or $d=2$) to $500$ when $p$ is large (typically $p=20$).
+We tested this strategy for the AMIS algorithm on various target distributions.
+Note we used the default calibration $N_1=N_2=\ldots=N_T$.
+However, it should be more efficient to increase the numbers of simulations with the accuracy of the proposal distributions, $N_1<N_2<\ldots<N_T$, provided an automated scheme on the choice of the $N_t$ can be found.

-The AMIS algorithm can be used for different goals: \begin{itemize} \item an integral approximation for a fixed function $h$; that is typically the case when a joint distribution has to be marginalised; \item a global approximation of a target distribution. \end{itemize} Depending on $d$ and the previous reason, we need a minimal value for the ESS.
-Therefore, as stopping rule, we propose to iterate the AMIS algorithm using the previous settings until the desired ESS is reached.